 - Make use of the microwave oven’s defrost function and adjust the cooking time to the turkey’s weight.

 - Microwave turkey thawing time is around six minutes for every pound of turkey, and rotating and flipping the turkey multiple times can help ensure an evenly-thawed bird.

-At this point, cover the turkey’s wings and drumsticks with foil to prevent them from drying out.
+At this point, cover the turkey’s wings and drumsticks with foil to prevent them from drying.
 These components will not begin to cook as a result of this method.

 You must cook it soon once it’s thawed.
 Given that there is no way to tell if the turkey is half cooked or entirely thawed, you have to take this precautionary measure.